3 Statistial analysis

 The loaded or calculated matrix can be used for the nonnegative matrix factorization (NMF) for the unsupervised identifications of factors within species.
 This calculates factor x sample and sample to feature matrix, and possibly finds the pattern for the within-species diversity.
 The results can be summarized by the functions such as plotAbundanceWithinSpecies.

-The input can be SNV, gene, or gene family (KO) abundance table.
+The input can be SNV, gene, or gene family (KO) copy number table.
 The matrix can contain NA or -1 (zero depth at the position), so filtering should be performed.
 The NMF::nmf function or NNLM::nnmf function can be used for this purpose.
 By default, estimate is set to FALSE but if set to TRUE, it performs the estimation of rank within estimate_range.
 This assumes that multiple subspecies are in the samples and is not applicable where only one subspecies should be present.
 It chooses the rank based on the cophenetic correlation coefficient when the function uses the R package NMF, but the package implements a variety of algorithms and the rank selection method.
 Also, if NNLM, the rank selection based on cross-validation by randomly assigning the NA in the cell in the matrix, is performed.

 The method is set to snmf/r by default in NMF.
 For the larger matrix, the NNML function can be used for the faster computation by setting nnlm_flag to TRUE.